-Labradors are also very easy to groom despite their large size.
+Labradors are easy to groom despite their large size.

 However, they shed like crazy, so expect fur everywhere inside your home.

 A Labrador Retriever is a sporting dog.
 They are used for retrieving items or animals in a hunting game.
-Their sniffing skills also made them the best hunting dog back then, and because of these traits, they have become the best canine dogs at present.
+Their sniffing skills also made them the best hunting dog back then, and because of these traits, they have become the best canine dogs.

-Aside from being unit dogs, the Labrador is the most favorite household dog due to its gentle personality and loyalty.
+The Labrador Retriever breed is a popular household dog due to its gentle personality and loyalty.
 The ancestor of the Labrador breed is the St. John’s Water Dog, also known as the lesser Newfoundland.
 Like the well-known Labrador of today, St. John’s Dog is a working dog with a random mix of Old English, Portuguese, and Irish working dogs.

 The name Labrador was first documented in 1839 and owned by the Duke of Buccleuch.
 Lord John Scott, the Duke’s brother, began to import these breeds, sending out three St. John’s Dogs named Brandy, Jock, and Nell.

 The American Kennel Club classifies the Labrador as a sporting dog.
-It only proves that labs have the best of both worlds being the best house dog and the best sporting dog.
+It only proves that labs have the best of both worlds, the best house dog and the best sporting dog.
 Having a versatile pet at home will surely make raising one an exciting experience.

 Labradors have a high risk of obesity.
 They have the potential to gain excessive weight if you are not careful with what you give them.
-It’s recommended to feed these dogs the best salmon dog food available in the market.
+Feed these dogs the best salmon dog food available in the market.
 Not only will it satisfy your dog’s hunger, but you can rest assured that your dog is eating healthy food.

-These health conditions are a significant issue and should not be ignored.
+These health issues can pose a significant problem and should not be ignored.
 Labradors are also prone to suffering from minor health concerns now and then.
 Hypothyroidism, cataract, and retinal dysplasia, to name a few.
 Make sure that your dog’s twice-yearly trip to the vet includes a knee, eye, and elbow check-up.